 While you’re implementing new strategies, pay close attention to data analysis reports and measuring the performance of your campaigns.
 The pandemic has also changed the kind of searches consumers perform on search engines and what they seek.
 This means business leaders and marketers must track what pages consumers are regularly visiting and what do they most frequently search for.
 It’s essential to learn which of your marketing efforts are working and which ones require further fine-tuning to show results.
 Ask these questions.
 Which social media posts receive the most engagement, and how can you create more?
 Are you able to reach your local customers?
 Which of your campaigns has resulted in conversion rates?

 5. Empathize and Strategize

 Practicing empathy is one of the best ways to build long-term relationships around the time of COVID-19.
-People are overwhelmed and anxious, especially with more businesses shutting down; they feel afraid to visit physical stores.
+People are overwhelmed and anxious, especially with more businesses shutting down; they feel afraid to visit physical stores even when wearing N95 masks to protect themselves and others, it’s still such an uncertain time for many.
 This is where you can offer existing and potential customers some added value by providing free delivery services.
 Consider going the extra mile to show customers that you are there for them as they are the ones who will help you bounce back in the future.
 Businesses can reach out to customers digitally to inform them of special offers, package deals, and other perks as a way to lessen the blow of the pandemic.
 Create a sense of transparency while communicating with your customer base, so they’re aware of the delivery procedure from start to end.

 Ultimately, focus on what customers want to see or hear during a time like this.
 Aim to show them how you can make their life easier, whether it’s by offering products at a discounted price or providing safe and secure delivery services.
 If your business is targeted towards fulfilling a critical need, then concentrate your marketing efforts to effectively advertise that product.